ButcherDing/ButcherDing/README.md

 - My portfolio, in particular [this app](https://ines-chuaqui-preview.netlify.app/) - ([repo here](https://github.com/ButcherDing/ines-chuaqui)).
 An e-commerce artist's website integrating google firebase/auth, react redux toolkit (RTK), and stripe.

 - A background in sustainability and education.
-I care a lot about learning, sharing my knowledge with others, and the impact of the things I do.
+I care a lot about learning, sharing my knowledge with others, and the impact of my work.

 - Social science.
-Being methodical about understanding people, their needs, the organisations/groups they belong to, and how it all fits together.
-For example I conducted the research for and co-wrote [this paper](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0219607).
+Being methodical about understanding people, their needs, the organisations they belong to, and how it all fits together.
+See my research here: [this paper](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0219607).

 - Proven track record of delivering on complex projects, coordinating diverse teams (as environmental social scientist).

 - Excellent written and verbal communication, pitching these to all types of organisations and audiences, sometimes in multiple languages (Japanese, Spanish, French... and English).

 - Adaptable, highly motivated, disciplined, and a self-starter.
 I learned everything I know about coding/development in 7 months of self-teaching.
-Imagine how much more I can learn and do for your organization in 3, 6, 12 months or more?
+Imagine what I can do for your organization in 3, 6, 12 months or more?